lewagon/dotfiles/02-OOP/01-OO-Basics/03-Basic-OOP/README.md

 end
 ```

-- You should be able to measure the tree.
+- You should be able to measure the height of the tree.
-- You should be able to know if the tree is dead.
+- You should be able to find out if the tree is dead.
-- Each year, the tree should age (it becomes older and taller, and eventually dies).
+- Each year, the tree should age by one (it becomes older and taller, and eventually dies).
-- A tree grows 1 meter per year until 10 years old.
+- A tree grows 1 meter per year until it is 10 years old.
 Then it stops growing.
-- Up until 50 years old, the orange tree should not be dead.
+- The orange tree cannot die until it reaches 50 years old.
-- After 50 years, the probability of dying increases.
+- After 50 years, the probability of dying increases each year.
 - No tree can live more than 100 years.
-- A tree will produce 100 fruits a year once it is strictly older than 5 years.
+- A tree will produce 100 fruits a year once it is more than 5 years old.
 - A tree will produce 200 fruits a year when it reaches 10 years old.
 - A tree will not produce once it reaches 15 years old.
-- You should be able to pick a fruit from the tree.
+- You should be able to pick fruit from the tree.
-- You should be able to count how many fruits are left hanging on the tree.
+- You should be able to find out how many fruits are left hanging on the tree.
-- Every year fruits which are not picked will fall off.
+- At the end of each year, the fruits which have not been picked will fall off.

 ## Key learning points